matafokka/vite-awesome-svg-loader/README_DEV.md

     1. Copy assets, markup and styles from any existing demo.
 Make sure that there's two directories with the images: `import-demo` and `config-demo`.
 Path to these directories should follow framework's guidelines.
     1. Implement your demo.
 1. Add `build:*` and `dev:*` commands for your integration demo to the root `package.json`.
+1. Update `README.md` with links to your demo and a short example.
+Pick text for an existing integration and use it as an example.
 1. Submit a PR with your integration.

 # Loader development